Norahamu/FashionRecommendationProject/README.md

 - **Product Images**: A large collection of fashion product images.
 - **Metadata**: Each image is labeled with attributes such as category, sub-category, gender, season, and usage.
 - **Structured Data**: Includes CSV files containing image paths and their corresponding metadata.
-- **Potential Use Cases**: Image classification, recommendation systems, inventory automation, visual search, and attribute prediction.
+- **Potential Use Cases**: Image classification, abd recommendation systems.

 ## Dataset Source
 The dataset is available on Kaggle: